The side effects of a stem cell or bone marrow transplant are caused by:

 - lacking in energy

-You will need a blood transfusion to top up your red blood cells.
+You might need a blood transfusion to top up your red blood cells.
 This will make you feel better almost straight away.

 More rarely, some people have: